pmichaillat/pmichaillat.github.io/content/design/f.md

 ## Overall length

 How long should your CV be?
 After the PhD job market—where CVs are typically confined to a single page—academic CVs often become excessively long, which may dilute their effectiveness by burying relevant information.
-[Butterick advises](https://practicaltypography.com/resumes.html) students to stick to one page and older people to limit themselves to just a couple of pages.
-[I would agree](/cv.pdf) with this advice.
+[Butterick advises](https://practicaltypography.com/resumes.html) students to stick to one page and older people to limit themselves to just a couple of pages, which seems like good advice.

 ---